ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

     -   REQUIRED
     -   `number`
     -   The expiration time for the token.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC expiration time.
 -   iat
     -   REQUIRED
     -   `number`
     -   The issued at time for the token.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC issued at time.
 -   nbf
     -   REQUIRED
     -   `number`
     -   The not before time for the token.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC not before time.
 -   c_hash
     -   CONDITIONAL (Hybrid Flow Only)
     -   `string`